Components & Views

 </ul>

-Every key in the $args array becomes a local variable in the template via extract().
+Every key in the $args array becomes a local variable in the component via extract().
 No magic syntax — just PHP.

 Layouts & composition

-Templates can render other templates.
-Build a layout system with a single master template and components:
+Components can render other components.
+Build a layout system with a single master layout composing smaller components:

 <?php use ZealPHP\App;